CSCfi/sda-filesystem/README.md

 # SDA-Filesystem

 This desktop software makes use of the [SD-Connect Proxy API](docs/API.md) to build a FUSE (Filesystem in Userspace) layer.
+Software currently supports Linux and macOS.

 ### Requirements